matomo-org/developer-documentation/docs/generated/2.11.0-rc1/Classes.md

 - [`DataTable\BaseFilter`](Piwik/DataTable/BaseFilter.md) &mdash; A filter is set of logic that manipulates a DataTable.
 - [`DataTable\Filter\AddColumnsProcessedMetrics`](Piwik/DataTable/Filter/AddColumnsProcessedMetrics.md) &mdash; Adds processed metrics columns to a DataTable using metrics that already exist.
 - [`DataTable\Filter\AddColumnsProcessedMetricsGoal`](Piwik/DataTable/Filter/AddColumnsProcessedMetricsGoal.md) &mdash; Adds goal related metrics to a DataTable using metrics that already exist.
-- [`DataTable\Filter\AddSegmentFilter`](Piwik/DataTable/Filter/AddSegmentFilter.md) &mdash; Executes a filter for each row of a DataTable and generates a segment filter for each row.
+- [`DataTable\Filter\AddSegmentByLabel`](Piwik/DataTable/Filter/AddSegmentByLabel.md) &mdash; Executes a filter for each row of a DataTable and generates a segment filter for each row.
-- [`DataTable\Filter\AddSegmentFilterByLabelMapping`](Piwik/DataTable/Filter/AddSegmentFilterByLabelMapping.md) &mdash; Executes a filter for each row of a DataTable and generates a segment filter for each row.
+- [`DataTable\Filter\AddSegmentByLabelMapping`](Piwik/DataTable/Filter/AddSegmentByLabelMapping.md) &mdash; Executes a filter for each row of a DataTable and generates a segment filter for each row.
-- [`DataTable\Filter\AddSegmentFilterBySegmentValue`](Piwik/DataTable/Filter/AddSegmentFilterBySegmentValue.md) &mdash; Converts for each row of a DataTable a segmentValue to a segmentFilter.
+- [`DataTable\Filter\AddSegmentBySegmentValue`](Piwik/DataTable/Filter/AddSegmentBySegmentValue.md) &mdash; Converts for each row of a DataTable a segmentValue to a segment (expression).
 - [`DataTable\Filter\AddSegmentValue`](Piwik/DataTable/Filter/AddSegmentValue.md) &mdash; Executes a filter for each row of a DataTable and generates a segment filter for each row.
 - [`DataTable\Filter\AddSummaryRow`](Piwik/DataTable/Filter/AddSummaryRow.md) &mdash; Adds a summary row to DataTables that contains the sum of all other table rows.
 - [`DataTable\Filter\BeautifyRangeLabels`](Piwik/DataTable/Filter/BeautifyRangeLabels.md) &mdash; A DataTable filter that replaces range label columns with prettier, human-friendlier versions.